 How do Orthodontic Retainers work?

 Retainers prevent further tooth movement basically by acting as “brake” which stops the forces cause the movement.
-They signal the tooth roots to stay in place, which thereby preserve the correct alignment created by your dental braces.
+They signal the tooth roots to stay in place, which thereby preserves the correct alignment created by your dental braces.

 How long do I have to wear an Orthodontic Retainer?

 Orthodontists recommend wearing a retainer for at least six months after the removal of your dental braces.
 You must wear your retainer exactly as your orthodontist say especially during the first six months.
 This period is very critical because it is when tooth movement is still active.

 Depending on the case, some patients are even required to wear their retainers for life after the critical period.
-But don’t worry, if you happen be one of them, you would only need to wear them at night.
+But don’t worry, if you happen to be one of them, you would only need to wear them at night.
 You can walk around and spend your entire daytime without your retainers.

 How do I take care of my Orthodontic Retainer?

-Your retainers should be cleaned every night by rinsing it with warm water, or with cleaners that are especially formulated for retainers.
 Denture cleaners also work.
-Some retainers can also be cleaned by brushing them using a soft-bristled toothbrush and tiny amount of toothpaste – ask your orthodontist if your retainer is suitable for this method.
+Some retailers can also be cleaned by brushing them using a soft-bristled toothbrush and tiny amount of toothpaste – ask your orthodontist if your retainer is suitable for this method.

 If you wear your retainer 24/7, be sure to clean it every now and then to prevent bacterial buildup.

 Wearing your retainers is a must, especially if you wouldn’t want your teeth to go back to their pre-treatment state.